 For the Euro area analysis, we assess the transmission of the TLTRO to the amount of credit granted to the real economy.
-To do so, we study the evolution of the stock of credit between the 30^{th} of April 2014 and the 31^{st} of January 2018, using an OLS empirical regression with bank fixed effects.
+To do so, we study the evolution of the stock of credit between the $30^{th}$ of April 2014 and the $31^{st}$ of January 2018, using an OLS empirical regression with bank fixed effects.
 First, we find a positive association between the TLTRO and the amount of credit granted to the real economy for vulnerable countries in 2016 and 2017, showing that the TLTRO had a positive and significant impact on the stock of credit, which means that banks in vulnerable countries used part of the money borrowed in the TLTRO to grant credit to the real economy in these years.
-Moreover, for the group of small banks, we find that the TLTRO had a higher impact in less vulnerable countries.
+Moreover, for the group of small banks, we find that the TLTRO had a higher impact in less vulnerable countries, showing that the transmission of the monetary policy was more effective in these countries.
 Second, we assess how competition in the banking sector affects the transmission of the TLTRO to the stock of credit, using the Herfindahl Index of market concentration per country.
 According to the results, there is no statistically significant relationship between market concentration in the banking sector and the transmission of the TLTRO to the bank credit supply.